[Attention runners] Avoid injuries and run stronger by improving your muscle tone with this guide

 Hello!
 I start this post by thanking you for your interest.
 I made it with all running enthusiasts in mind, from beginners to athletes.

-I admit that, throughout my journey in this discipline, I have made a huge number of mistakes that I want to share with you so that you do not fall into them.
+I admit that, throughout my journey in this discipline, I have made an enormous number of mistakes that I want to share with you so that you do not fall into them.
 I will also tell you how you can overcome them.

 I have always run, but I never saw it as a hobby .
 At first I did it more like cardio to keep the extra calories from the weekend at bay.